2019 was the Year of Sustainable Neighborhoods!

-The featured initiative of the Year of Sustainable Neighborhoods is a collaboration between the Jersey City Public Schools Curriculum and Instruction Department and the Jersey City Office of Sustainability on a Sustainable STEAM Challenge with Problem-based learning (PBL) that uses Science and Visual Arts to address environmental challenges.
+The featured initiative of the Year of Sustainable Neighborhoods was a collaboration between the Jersey City Public Schools Curriculum and Instruction Department and the Jersey City Office of Sustainability on a Sustainable STEAM Challenge with Problem-based learning (PBL) that used Science and Visual Arts to address environmental challenges.
 This citywide initiative was offered to all students Grades K-12.

 Student teams in Grades 3-12 were challenged to identify and present solutions to sustainability-related issues they identified in their own neighborhoods.
 Students pitched their solutions to a panel of city officials and local stakeholders at City Hall on May 3rd, 2019 for an opportunity to be awarded funding to implement their projects.

 K-2 classrooms also participated in the challenge by learning about the issues related to single-use plastic bags and designing reusable bags or artwork for reusable bags.
 More information on the Sustainable STEAM Challenge can be found at https://sustainablestemjc.org.